 Where can people get more information about rare diseases?

-GARD links to many nonprofit groups that provide information and support to patients and their families, and may promote research and advocate for policy issues on specific rare diseases or disease groups.
+In addition to GARD, there are many nonprofit groups that provide information and support, promote research and advocate for policy issues related to various rare diseases.
 Among the groups that span a broad range of disorders are the National Organization for Rare Disorders and the Genetic Alliance.